SELab-2/OSOC-4/info/user_manual.md

 ## 1. Introduction
 In this manual we'll explain everything there is to explain about the OSOC selection tool we've created.
-Going from installation and configuration, to usage of the version 1 selection tool.
-And we'll even go as far as showing you how to further develop this handy tool.
+Going from installation and configuration, to usage of the selection tool.
+And we'll even go as far as showing you how to further develop this tool.

 ## 2. Product information
-This manual concerns the Open Summer Of Code Selection tool, version 1.
+This manual concerns the Open Summer Of Code Selection tool, version 2.